Maverick0708/shivporfolio/README.md

 ▪ Implemented a robust system for daily data updates and optimized data pipelines for efficiency.

 ▪ Established effective data management practices, ensuring integrity and accuracy while handling extensive datasets.
-The automation yielded savings of up to INR 14 lakhs through the reduction of man-hours
+The automation yielded financial savings through the reduction of man-hours

 ## EDUCATION